vanshanand34/vanshanand34/README.md

 ---

 - 🔭 I’m a backend developer with a specialization in Django
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Reactjs and Nextjs

 🛠️Languages and Tools:
 <div>